Fire Department News Update

-The Department responds to approximately 1,500 emergencies a year.
+The Department responds to approximately 1,800 emergencies a year.
 These include fires, motor vehicle accidents (PIAs), medical emergencies, hazardous materials spills, water rescues, gas leaks, power line incidents and weather related emergencies.
+Fire Stations and Apparatus

 The Department provides emergency service coverage to the Township's residents from three fire stations.
-The main fire station is Station 81, located at 9384 Whitmore Lake Road, just north of Silver Lake Road and west of U.S. 23.
-This station houses an engine, a ladder truck, a heavy rescue and a brush truck, and is home to the Department's Administrative Offices.
-Station 82 is located at 11411 East Grand River, just west of Pleasant Valley, and houses an engine, a tanker, a rescue truck, and a gator four-wheeler.
-Station 83 sits at 9863 Rushton Road, just north of Ten Mile Road, and is home to an engine, a tanker, a rescue truck, a utility truck and a boat.
+The main fire station is Station 81, located at 9384 Whitmore Lake Road, just north of Silver Lake Road and west of US-23 Expressway.
+This station houses an engine, a ladder, a rescue and a brush truck, and is home to the Department's Administrative Offices.
+Station 82 is located at 11411 East Grand River Avenue, just west of Pleasant Valley Road, and houses an engine, a tanker, a rescue truck and a Gator utility vehicle for wild land and off-road rescues.
+Station 83 is located at 9863 Rushton Road, just north of Ten Mile Road, and is home to an engine, a tanker, a rescue, a utility truck and a water rescue boat.
 Depending on the severity of the incident, fire apparatus from one, two or all three stations may be called on to respond.
 The Department is also a member of the Livingston County and Washtenaw County Mutual Aid Associations and the Mutual Aid Box Alarm System (MABAS), meaning that neighboring fire departments are available to provide assistance as needed, just as the Department is called on, from time to time, to provide assistance to the fire departments in adjoining communities.
+Training and Education